University of East Anglia

 The Fulbright University of East Anglia Award covers the first year of any master's or doctoral degree programme offered by the university.

 Flagship programmes include the UK's first School of Environmental Sciences and Creative Writing course.
-The professional education offered by our Schools of Business, Social Work, Education, and Law are highly regarded.
-Other academic strengths include Economics, Aural & Oral Sciences, Marketing, Occupational Therapy, Sports Science, American Studies, and Development Studies
+The professional education offered by our Schools of Business, Education, and Law are highly regarded.
+Other academic strengths include Economics, Aural & Oral Sciences, Marketing, Chemistry, American Studies, and International Development.

 This uniquely placed University is a leading member of Norwich Research Park, one of Europe's biggest concentrations of researchers in the fields of environment, health and plant science.

 UEA also has the world-famous Sainsbury Centre for Visual Arts and hosts an International Literary Festival that has included authors such as Ian McEwan, Nobel laureate Kazuo Ishiguro and Anne Enright (all alumni of UEA's creative writing course).